 After you’ve had your workout for the day, by taking a surf lesson or hiking Diamond Head, you’ve definitely earned yourself a drink.
 There are plenty of places to enjoy an afternoon happy hour overlooking the beach.
 If you decide to stay at the Outrigger Reef Waikiki Beach Resort, the Voyager 47 rooms include an evening happy hour.
 From 5-7pm guests can enjoy complimentary pu-pu (appetizers), signature cocktails and beer and wine.
 Enjoying a sampler of locally brewed Kona beer on the deck, watching the sunset over the water, is a perfect transition from day to night.

-Otherwise, all of the hotels along the beach offer some sort of afternoon beer and cocktails, some with a happy hour, some without.
+If you’re looking to spend a night away from the hotel, all of the establishments along the beach offer some sort of afternoon beer and cocktails, some with a happy hour, some without.
 Hula Grill has a happy hour at 4-6pm with cheap beers on tap and fish tacos if you’re hungry.
 Tiki’s Grill and Bar has an earlier happy hour from 2-5 and live music.

 See a Show